 The Lilly Lorénzen Scholarship Committee, in conjunction with the American Swedish Institute, is happy to announce the 40th annual competition for a scholarship to supplement study in Sweden in the amount of $1,000.

-The award will go to the best-qualified applicant with plans to study in Sweden during the 2019-2020 school year.
-To qualify, applicants must be a Minnesota resident, demonstrate achievement in their field of study, have a working knowledge of the Swedish language, present a credible plan for study of scholarly or creative activities in Sweden during the 2019-2020 school year and contribute to American-Swedish exchange.
+The award will go to the best-qualified applicant with plans to study in Sweden during 2019-2020.
+Applicants must be a Minnesota resident, demonstrate achievement in their field of study, have a working knowledge of the Swedish language, present a credible plan for scholarly or creative study in Sweden during the 2019-2020 school year and contribute to American-Swedish exchange.

-Application deadline is May 1, 2019.
+The application deadline is May 1, 2019.
 Finalists will be notified for a personal interview with the committee.
-The award will be presented at the ASI's Midsommar celebration.
+The award will be presented at the ASI's Midsommar celebration on June 15.

-For more information, please email Ingrid Nyholm-Lange, ASI's Director of Experience, at firstname.lastname@example.org
+For more information, please email Liz Stopka, ASI's Language and Cultural Programs Coordinator, at Lizs@asimn.org

 Chelsea Bodin of Apple Valley was the 2017-18 recipient of the Lilly Lorénzen Scholarship for Study in Sweden.